 Prairie Moon Nursery

-This Minnesota-based company has the largest native plant collection in the U.S. available to retail customers.
-In addition to plants, they offer a wide range of wildflower and meadow seeds, and more than 25 custom wildflower mixes—each one tailored to attract a specific pollinator or soil type.
-Sunflower Steve told me about this amazing company and I’m thrilled to now have a recommended source for native prairie plants.
-They also offer both bare root and potted plants in the fall.
+This Minnesota-based company has the largest native plant collection in the U.S. that is available to retail customers.
+In addition to plants, they offer a wide range of wildflower and meadow seeds and a number of wildflower mixes, each one tailored to a soil type or to attract a specific pollinator.
+Sunflower Steve told me about this amazing company and I’m thrilled to have a recommended source for native prairie plants.
+They also offer both bare-root and potted plants in the summer and fall.

 Renee’s Garden

-For as long as I can remember, our local garden centers and nurseries have carried Renee’s beautiful seed packets.
-I love her custom flower and vegetable mixes because they allow you to try a wide range of varieties without having to order a bunch of individual packets—they are the perfect solution for backyard gardens.
-In addition, her wildflower scatter gardens make the perfect gift.
+For as long as I can remember, our local garden centers and nurseries have carried the beautiful seed packets from Renee’s California-based company.
+Renee’s really caters to backyard gardeners, and I love her flower and vegetable mixes because they allow you to try a wide range of varieties without having to order a bunch of individual packets.
+Her wildflower scatter gardens make wonderful gifts.

 Seed Savers Exchange

 Long-standing champions of preserving heirloom varieties, this Iowa-based company stewards a very large and interesting collection.
-They offer a wide range of vegetables and flowers on their website, but a wider selection is available through the Seed Exchange—a large nationwide group of home gardeners who grow a small number of varieties and provide them to members of the exchange for a small fee.
-The exchange catalog is extensive and if you like seed stories, this is full of them.
+They offer a wide range of vegetables and flowers on their website, but an even bigger selection is available through the Exchange—a large, nationwide group of home gardeners who each grow a small number of varieties and provide them to members of the exchange for a low fee.
+Their catalog is extensive, and if you like seed stories, this one is full of them.

 Select Seeds